ThomasJScott3/Homework1/README.md

 * Who are the founders of the company?

 -The company was founded by Brandon Krieg, David Ronick, and Ed Robinson.
-Krieg and Robinson both worked on Wall Street before leaving their six-figure positions to found stash in 2015.
+Krieg and Robinson both worked on Wall Street before leaving their six-figure positions at Macquarie Group to found stash in 2015.

 * How did the idea for the company (or project) come about?